-Marcin Kobielusz obtained a bachelor’s degree in chemistry at the Jagiellonian University in Kraków.
-In 2012, he defended his master’s thesis entitled “Nanocrystalline zinc sulfide in the processes of photocatalytic carboxylation“.
-In the same year, he began his doctoral studies under the supervision of prof. Wojciech Macyk.
-From 2012 to 2015 he was a contractor of the project FNP TEAM (TEAM/2012-9/4) “Activation of small molecules in photocatalytic systems“.
-In 2013 and 2014, he held an internship at the University of Bari, Department of chemistry, Bari, Italy.
-In 2016, he defended his doctoral dissertation entitled “Activation of C1 molecules in photocatalytic systems.
-The influence of electronic structure on the processes”.
-From 2016 to 2018 he worked as an assistant at Jagiellonian University.
+Marcin Kobielusz earned his bachelor’s degree in chemistry from Jagiellonian University in Kraków.
+In 2012, he successfully defended his master’s thesis titled “Nanocrystalline Zinc Sulfide in Photocatalytic Carboxylation.”
+That same year, he embarked on his doctoral studies under the guidance of Prof. Wojciech Macyk.
+Between 2012 and 2015, Marcin worked as a contractor on the FNP TEAM project (TEAM/2012-9/4) titled “Activation of Small Molecules in Photocatalytic Systems.”
+In 2013 and 2014, he gained international experience through internships at the University of Bari, Department of Chemistry, Bari, Italy.
+In 2016, Marcin successfully defended his doctoral dissertation entitled “Activation of C1 Molecules in Photocatalytic Systems: The Influence of Electronic Structure on the Processes.”
+Subsequently, from 2016 to 2018, he served as an assistant at Jagiellonian University.
 In 2019 he was a visiting researcher at the School of Computing, Engineering and Mathematics, Western Sydney University.
 He was a postdoc in the TEAM project “In quest of a more efficient quantum solar energy exploitation in energy downhill and uphill photocatalytic processes”.
 He currently works as an Assistant professor at Jagiellonian University.
-He is the author of 25 papers and book chapters (cited ca. 630 times, h = 14).
+He is the author of 28 papers and book chapters (cited ca. 700 times, h = 16).

 Heterogeneous photocatalysis, Redox characterization, Photocatalytic mechanisms, Photocatalytic Synthesis of Chemicals